Outsourced Fulfilment Guide

 4. Compare 3PL providers and make a decision

-To stay organized, you might want to create a list of the “must-haves” such as services, technology, warehouse locations, and pricing.
+To stay organised, you might want to create a list of the “must-haves” such as services, technology, warehouse locations, and pricing.
 You will also want to come up with a way to help you keep track of the pros and cons and services of each 3PL, such as a scorecard or a comparison table.

 Another thing to keep note of is that the cheapest option isn’t always the best option.
 Be cautious of tradeoffs for the lowest cost option, and closely compare apples to apples.
 Ask yourself: